Thom McGinty: Life and career

 Thomas McGinty was born in the outskirts of Glasgow on 1 April 1952, to Thomas and Mary McGinty (née O'Hara), both of whom had previously lived in Ireland.
 Thom was of Scottish-Irish nationality: at least one of his parents were of Irish origin – Mary was born in Baltinglass, County Wicklow – which granted him Irish citizenship.
 He had a brother and two sisters; the family would holiday each summer in Mary's hometown.

 McGinty served as an altar boy and considered becoming a priest.
 Instead, he studied accountancy at Strathclyde University, but dropped out.
 He was a member of Strathclyde Theatre Group in the early 1970s before moving to Ireland in 1976 to work as a nude model at the National College of Art and Design.
-The name "The Diceman" came from one of McGinty's employers, The Diceman Games Shop that was located, first, in an arcade on Grafton Street, Dublin, and then on South Anne Street.
+The name "The Diceman" came from one of McGinty's employers, The Diceman Games Shop, which was located first in an arcade on Grafton Street, Dublin, and then on South Anne Street.

-McGinty specialised in standing in the street, stock still and in complete silence, and in costume, for long periods of time like a living statue, and would disturb his immobility only to perform his trademark broad, saucy, pantomime wink to reward anyone who put money at his feet.
-When the Gardaí told him to move along for causing an obstruction in the street when crowds gathered to watch him, McGinty developed an extremely slow-motion walk that was really immobility in motion.
+He specialised in standing in the street – stock still, in complete silence, and in costume – for long periods of time like a living statue.
+He would disturb his immobility only to perform his trademark broad, saucy, pantomime wink to reward anyone who put money at his feet.

+When the Gardaí (police) told him to move along for causing an obstruction in the street when crowds gathered to watch him, McGinty developed what he called a "zen walk", an extremely slow-motion walk that was really immobility in motion.
 Most of his costumes were exuberant and fanciful, and he appeared in such guises as the framed Mona Lisa, or Dracula, or as a light bulb, teapot, or clown.
-He was charged with breach of the peace and with wearing a costume which could offend public decency, on 15 June 1991, for a street performance in which he wore nothing but a skimpy loin cloth that failed to cover his buttocks.
-McGinty called himself a "stillness artist" and "a human statue".